Dental Implant Tooth Replacements Reverse The Aging Process

 Before a full dental implants procedure, the dentist will need to examine your mouth and will want to discuss your medical history as systemic diseases can affect healing.
 Certain medications could also affect treatment.

 This may also be the case if you had an advanced periodontal disease (Gingivitis) which has destroyed the bone that used to surround your natural teeth.
-If you have lost bone, then treatment is usually still possible, but bone graft treatment might be necessary beforehand so we can build up bone for implant levels using sophisticated painless techniques.
+If you have lost bone, then treatment is usually still possible, but bone graft surgery might be necessary beforehand so we can build up bone for implant levels using sophisticated painless techniques.

 What Alternatives are for Full Mouth Implants?

 This type of restoration does require multiple dental implants which may not be a suitable solution for everyone.
 It is important that you know that other treatments might be better for you.
-You should be discussed with your dentist.

 The most significant one would be All on 4 dental implants as this is a system that uses just four dental implants to support a lower denture, providing a cost-effective long-term solution.